vedderb/bldc/lispBM/README.md

 ### Pulse-Width Modulation (PWM)

 A logic-level PWM-signal can be created on GPIO-pins for controlling various accessories.
+The Express-platform supports up to 4 PWM-channels on any pins and the ESC-platform supports only one PWM-channel on the servo-pin.
+The arguments prefixed with express in the following functions are ignored on the ESC-platform.

 ---